hassanbsee2071/watcher/README.md

 # watcher
-At **Almosafer** we always try to automate things and to solve complex problems using a combination of open source, paid and custom built solutions.

-We have encountered a situation where we need a controller that can watch all configmaps, secrets in a cluster and when they update then all the deployments, statefulsets and daemonsets consuming this configmap or secret automatically restart.

-This controller has the following features.

-1. You can deploy multiple replicas of this controller as it is using distributed locking using redis.
-One event is processed by one replica.
-Events cannot be duplicated.
-1. You can pass namespace names as environment if you want to ignore  that namespace to be watched for configmap.
-1. You can pass namespace names as environment if you want to ignore  that namespace to be watched for secrets.
-1. You can annotate any deployment, statefulset or demonset if you do not want it to be restarted.
-1. This will give information about sealed secret updates in the cluster if you are using sealed secrets in your cluster.

 At **Almosafer**, our commitment to innovation drives us to explore and implement cutting-edge solutions to streamline operations.
 Our infrastructure is a sophisticated amalgamation of various tools, comprising a mix of open source, paid, and custom-built solutions.
 This diverse toolkit empowers us to meet the unique challenges of our industry while fostering adaptability and scalability.